AmitrajitDas/MLH-Init-Tic-Tac-Toe-Board-Game/README.md

-# react-tic-tac-toe-hooks
+## What it does

-React Tic Tac Toe Web App using Hooks
+You can play Tic Tac Toe with your friends

+## How we built it

+Using React.js and Hooks